mjansson/rpmalloc/README.md

 Spans for small and medium blocks are cached in four levels to avoid calls to map/unmap memory pages.
 The first level is a per thread single active span for each size class.
 The second level is a per thread list of partially free spans for each size class.
 The third level is a per thread list of free spans.
 The fourth level is a global list of free spans.

 Each span for a small and medium size class keeps track of how many blocks are allocated/free, as well as a list of which blocks that are free for allocation.
-To avoid locks, each span is completely owned by the allocating thread, and all cross-thread deallocations will be deferred to the owner thread.
+To avoid locks, each span is completely owned by the allocating thread, and all cross-thread deallocations will be deferred to the owner thread through a separate free list per span.

 Large blocks, or super spans, are cached in two levels.
 The first level is a per thread list of free super spans.
 The second level is a global list of free super spans.